jellyfin/jellyfin.org/docs/general/networking/nginx.md

 :::

-Create the file `/etc/nginx/conf.d/jellyfin.conf` which will forward requests to Jellyfin.
+Create the file `/etc/nginx/sites-available/jellyfin` which will forward requests to Jellyfin.
+After you've finished, you will need to symlink this file to /etc/nginx/sites-enabled and then reload nginx.

 ```config
 # Uncomment the commented sections after you have acquired a SSL Certificate